cefet-rj-dal/harbinger/examples/anomalies/41-multivariate-hmu_pca.md

 ![plot of chunk unnamed-chunk-6](fig/41-multivariate-hmu_pca/unnamed-chunk-6-1.png)

+### Configure the Method

+The next step is to instantiate the method and, when necessary, fit it to the selected series.
+This is where the notebook makes its analytical choice explicit: the parameters chosen here determine what kind of pattern the detector or transformer will become sensitive to and how the later outputs should be interpreted.

 ``` r
 # Fit the PCA detector on the first two columns and run detection
 model <- fit(hmu_pca(), dataset[,1:2])
 detection <- detect(model, dataset[,1:2])
 ```

+### Interpret the Result Visually

+The final plots are not just illustrations.
+They help the reader connect the method's internal output with the original series, making it easier to see why a point, range, motif, or symbolic pattern was emphasized and whether that emphasis is coherent with the stated objective of the example.

 ``` r